comet-toolkit/unc_website/_sources/specification/draft-v0.1/unc_specification.rst

 Uncertainty PDF Shape
 ---------------------

-The probability density function (PDF) shape associated with the uncertainty estimate values in an *uncertainty variables* is defined with variable attribute `"pdf_shape"`.
+The probability density function (PDF) shape associated with the uncertainty estimate values in an *uncertainty variable* is defined with the variable attribute `"pdf_shape"`.

 `"pdf_shape"` can have one of the following values: